RossMaciejewski/ieeevis.org/content/info/townhall.md

 contact: vec@ieeevis.org
 ---

-As part of IEEE VIS's ongoing efforts to engage with our community, the IEEE VIS governance bodies are seekng feedback from the VIS community!
+As part of IEEE VIS's ongoing efforts to engage with our community, the IEEE VIS governance bodies are seeking feedback from the VIS community!
-Join us *Thursday Oct.
-28th* from *2:00 - 3:30PM CDT* at the IEEE VIS Townhall.
+Join us **Thursday Oct.
+28th** from **2:00 - 3:30PM CDT** at the IEEE VIS Town hall.
 Learn more about what the IEEE VIS governing bodies took on as priorities for VIS 2021, and come suggest priorities for the IEEE VIS governing bodies to address as we move towards VIS 2022.
 All members of the VIS community are welcome!

+Prior to the townhall, we are soliciting input on priorities and topics to be discussed.
+If you have any ideas you would like to raise, please provide input [here](https://app.sli.do/event/6payv5ez?section=7b9b7a38-86f0-4b35-b161-ef2a10a75523) (link will open to the public on October 24th).

-## Townhall Agenda
+## Town hall Agenda
 * Recap of 2021 Accomplisments by the Visualization Executive Committee (VEC) - Lisa Avila (VEC Chair, xxxx - 2021)
 * Updates from the Visualization Steering Committee (VSC) - Stephen North or Petra Isenberg (VSC Chair, xxxx - present)
 * Summary of the paper reviewing process from the Overall Paper Chairs (OPC) - Bongshin Lee (OPC 2021, 2022; VEC Member 2021 - present)